At Seed-on-Hudson we bring homegrown heirloom and unusual varieties of vegetables, herbs, fruits, native plants, cut flowers and

-Based in Hastings-on-Hudson in the lower Hudson Valley, just 30 minutes north of New York City, we proudly serve the greater Westchester area.
+Based in Hastings-on-Hudson in the lower Hudson Valley, and just 30 minutes north of New York City.

 We believe in creating a more sustainable earth for everyone.
 We'll give you advice on what will work best in your space, whether you have a huge yard or a simple windowsill.
 Watch this space over the coming months for more details on workshops and special events to help you get started in the garden.

-Look through our selection of this year's growth for inspiration, or reach out to a member of our team for guidance on the best plant choices for your home or office.
+Look through our selection of this year's growth for inspiration, or reach out to a member of our team for guidance on the best plant or floral choices for your home or office.

-Closely linked with other businesses in Hastings and beyond, Seed-on-Hudson brings together the wider community to not only delight in our green spaces, but to educate ourselves on how to take better
+Closely linked with other businesses in Westchester and beyond, Seed-on-Hudson brings together the wider community to not only delight in our green spaces, but to educate ourselves on how to take better

 care of our planet.